 I declined both of them for reasons that can only be explained as self-preservation and fear.

 I saw firsthand how James MacDonald destroyed people who spoke out about him.
 I didn't want to be a target.
 I admit I was a coward and scared.
 I liked my life and my ministry was doing well.
 The word of the “little people” against those in the “Christian famous circles” historically hadn't made a difference anyway.
 (But I was wrong … the voice of so many has made a difference.)

 I also didn't want to speak out because I had friends that still were on staff and family who attended there and I wanted to protect those relationships.
 I knew those that were still there were loyal and it would make staying connected difficult if not impossible.
 I love them.
 Truly.

 However, I don't think the apostle Paul would've remained silent.
 I'm sorry for not speaking up when it mattered.
 But maybe now I can share about the healing process.

 There was a group of us that continued to stay in touch and talk after leaving HBC.
 At first, we shared some similar fears of our new assignments and were easily triggered by things.
 As time went on we also started seeing the manipulation more clearly and found freedom again.
 We referred to the process as the “detox.”
 That word really speaks to the slow process of healing.
-Most of the things I had to detox from where ways of thinking and beliefs I had about God, myself or others.
+Most of the things I had to detox from were ways of thinking and beliefs I had about God, myself, or others.